Shopping Basket

 This largely depends on your vehicle's charging specification and the charging point you plan to use.

 To keep things simple, our standard 'FAST' charging cables are rated at 32A (7.2kWh) and will allow a charge of 16A (3.6kWh) or 32A (7.2kWh) depending on a combination of the maximum specification of both your vehicle's on-board charger and the charge point you're using.
-Our cables therefore work with all possible combinations from a Fast Charge Station featuring a Type 2 socket.
+These 'Mode 3' cables therefore work with all possible combinations from a Fast Charge Station featuring a Type 2 socket.

-If you have the availability of a 3 Phase electricity supply, either to your home charging station or at a public charge point, then we also supply 32A 3 Phase (up to 22kWh) charging cables.
-They are thicker, heavier and slightly more cumbersome than the standard 32A cables and although they are 'backwards compatible' with the slower rates of charge, we recommend these only if you are likely to have a definite use for 3 phase charge capabilities.
+If you have the availability of a 3 Phase electricity supply, either to your home or workplace charging station or at a public charge point, then we also supply 32A 3 Phase (up to 22kWh) charging cables.
+They are thicker, heavier and slightly more cumbersome than the standard 32A cables and although they are 'backwards compatible' with the 1 phase 16A/32A rate of charge, we recommend these only if you are likely to have a definite use for 3 phase charge capabilities.
+Not all vehicles support 3 phase charging.

 A big question for EV owners is "what length cable do I need?"
 To cover most charging eventualities, we supply cables in a range of lengths from 3m to 10m.
 As most owners charge their EV in more than one location, it is worth considering where is likely to be the place where the longest length might be needed?